boyanfan/dream-engine/docs/ResourceManager.md

 Retrieves a loaded texture from the texture pool.

 **Parameters**
-- textureName: The base filename of the texture (e.g., "player" for player.png).
+- textureName: The base filename of the texture.

 **Returns:**
 Pointer to SDL_Texture if found, or nullptr.